Rchardon/RebirthItemTracker/README.md

 * Tracker doesn't work perfectly with co-op mode, transformation counts will most likely be wrong.

 * Duplicated active items that should count in transformations will not be counted properly in Repentance.

+* Items spawned from the extra Esau from the Soul of Jacob&Esau will not be removed when you play as Jacob&Esau.